2009 in Bellator MMA: Bellator 8

 There were no fights scheduled for week 8.
 Instead, Bellator ran a "Road to the Championship" special highlighting tournament fights.
 This highlight show was considered Bellator 8.

+Bellator 9

-Bellator 9Bellator 9 was a mixed martial arts event promoted by Bellator Fighting Championships.
+Bellator 9 was a mixed martial arts event promoted by Bellator Fighting Championships.
 The event took place on Friday, May 29, 2009 in Monroe, Louisiana.
 It was broadcast nationally in the U.S. via tape-delay the following night on Saturday, May 30, 2009 through an exclusive television agreement with ESPN Deportes.